jtencer/jtencer.github.io/_pages/pubs.md

 J. Tencer and J. Howell, “On multilayer modeling of radiative transfer for use with the multi-source k-distribution method for inhomogeneous media,” Proceedings of ASME 2012 Heat Transfer Summer Conference, vol. 1, Rio Grande, PR, July 2012.
 [LINK](SHTC2012)

 ### Preprints

-J. Tencer and K. Potter, “A Tailored Convolutional Neural Network for Nonlinear Manifold Learning of Computational Physics Data using Unstructured Spatial Discretizations”, SIAM Journal on Scientific Computing, in review.
-[LINK](SISCPreprintA)

-F. Rizzi, E. Parish, P. Blonigan, J. Tencer, “A Compute-Bound Formulation of Galerkin Model Reduction for Linear Time-Invariant Dynamical Systems,” SIAM Journal on Scientific Computing, in review.
-[LINK](SISCPreprintB)

 A.L.
 Brown, F. Pierce, and J. Tencer, “A Lennard-Jones Based Surface Tension Analogy Model for Liquid Breakup,” International Journal of Multiphase Flow, in review.